wslyvh/tokenlog/README.md

     - `5` - Kovan
     - `42` - Goerli
     - `100` - xDAI
+    - `137` - Polygon

 ## Contributing
 Contributions are always welcome, no matter how large or small.
 If you've found a bug, have a suggestion, feature request or any other feedback, post them at https://github.com/wslyvh/tokenlog/issues/new

 If you want to contribute to the codebase, open up an issue or pull-request so we can discuss on the best way to do so.

 If you want to help with our backlog, check out https://tokenlog.xyz/wslyvh/tokenlog

 ## Development
 `yarn start` or `npm run start`

 Runs the app in the development mode.
 By default, it runs at [http://localhost:3000](http://localhost:3000).